TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 Additionally we require 2 bits of functionality from each layer:

-* feed-forward propogration; consists of summing the synaptic outputs from the input neurons together with the layer bias and computing the activation function.
+* feed-forward propogration; consists of summing the synaptic inputs together with the layer bias and computing the activation elementwise function.
-* gradient descent back propogation; sums the synaptic input gradients from the output neurons, computes the gradient over the activation function and updates the bias.
+* gradient descent back propogation; sums the synaptic output gradients, computes the gradient of the elementwise activation function and updates the bias with gradient descent.

+Since we are layering our graph in a complex manner it will occur that in every pass any layer may be called multiple times.
+So that we don't recalculate layers redundantly and break our gradient descent algorithm by applying gradients more than once, an easy fix will be used through a graph wide and layer local `boolean` state value used to check whether said layer has been `computed`

 ------------------------------------------------------------------

-If you wish to learn the intricacies of gradient descent, this is a good place to start even though there is a confusing mistake in the last part.
+If you wish to learn the intricacies of gradient descent, this is a good place to start even though there is a confusing mistake in the last part of the explanation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5u0jaA3qAGk" frameborder="0" allowfullscreen></iframe>